cbeck88/conf-rs/README.md

 >    5. System-wide configuration
 >    6. Default configuration shipped with the program.

-`conf` has strong built-in support for (1), (2), and (6) here.
+`conf` has strong built-in support for (1), (2), and (6) right out of the box.
 To get the others, there are basically two approaches.

 #### .env files

-The simplest approach to hierarchical config, IMO, is to use a crate like [`dotenvy`](https://crates.io/crates/dotenvy).
+A simple approach is to use a crate like [`dotenvy`](https://crates.io/crates/dotenvy).
 This crate can search for an `.env` file, and then set `env` values if they are not already set in your program.
 You can do this right before calling `Config::parse()`, and in this manner achieve hierarchical config, with `args > env > .env file > defaults`.
 You can load multiple `.env` files this way if you need to, searching user-provided paths, default paths, and so on.

-In web applications, I often use this approach for *development* rather than production, and I recommend this approach especially for smaller projects.
+In web applications, I often use this approach for *development* and I recommend this approach especially for smaller projects.

-If your application has a lot of required values, it may take an engineer a while to figure out how to just run it locally.
-But you may not want to provide default values in the program that would not be appropriate in production, for safety.
-Instead, you can provide a `.env` file which is checked in to the repo, with values which are appropriate for local testing / CI.
-Then an engineer can use `cargo run` and it will just work.
-When you go to build docker containers, you can leave out these `.env` files, and then be sure that in the deployed environment, kubernetes or similar is in total control, and any missing or misspelled values in the helm charts and whatnot will be loud and fail fast.
+* Helps new developers get it up and running locally much faster.
+* The `.env` can be in the repo for development, but removed when you go to deployment so that config values that are only appropriate during development don't get shipped.

-These `.env` files work well if you are using [`diesel`](https://crates.io/crates/diesel), because the `diesel` cli tool also [uses `dotenvy` to search for a `.env` file](https://diesel.rs/guides/getting-started) and find the `DATABASE_URL` when manging database migrations locally.
+* Works well if you are using [`diesel`](https://crates.io/crates/diesel), because the `diesel` cli tool also [uses `dotenvy` to search for a `.env` file](https://diesel.rs/guides/getting-started) and find the `DATABASE_URL` when manging database migrations locally.

-You can also pass `.env` files directly to `docker run` if you want to test docker containers locally.
+* You can also pass `.env` files directly to `docker run` if you want to test docker containers locally.

 This is a very traditional approach to configuring 12-factor apps.
-You get most of the benefits of having config files, but it's also typically easier to deploy the app if it doesn't require files to be mounted into a container, and the config is typically easier to change in a deployed environment if it is based on environment variables.

-The biggest drawback of this approach is that you are limited to things that can easily be expressed in a `.env` format.
+The biggest drawback is that you are limited to things that can easily be expressed in a `.env` format.
 If your config structure logically contains arrays of structs, it may not be very natural to express that in `.env`.

 Another drawback is that the `.env` format doesn't really have a spec, and there are many divergent parser implementations.
 Eventually you may run into incompatibilities between what `docker` does, what `bash` does,